Learning distant cause and effect using only local and immediate credit assignment: Abstract

 \section{Abstract}

 We present a recurrent neural network memory that uses sparse coding to create a combinatoric encoding of sequential inputs.
-Using several examples, we show that the network can associate distant causes and effects in a discrete stochastic process, predict partially-observable higher-order sequences, and learn to generate many time-steps of video simulations.
-The network uses only biologically-plausible, local and immediate credit assignment.
-Typical memory consumption is 10-30x less than conventional RNNs such as LSTM trained by BackProp Through Time (BPTT).
-The most significant limitation of the memory is generalization to unseen input sequences.
-We explore this limitation by measuring next-word prediction perplexity on the Penn Treebank dataset.
+The network is trained using only local and immediate credit assignment.
+Despite this constraint, results are comparable to networks trained using deep backpropagation or BackProp Through Time (BPTT).
+With several examples, we show that the network can associate distant cause and effect in a discrete stochastic process, predict partially-observable higher-order sequences, and learn to generate many time-steps of video simulations.
+Typical memory consumption is 10-30x less than conventional RNNs, such as LSTM, trained by BPTT.
+One limitation of the memory is generalization to unseen input sequences.
+We additionally explore this limitation by measuring next-word prediction perplexity on the Penn Treebank dataset.